mmbman/Katagiri/1986-10-19-Shobogenzo-Kokyo-Talk-2.md

 I mention sometimes the persimmon.
 You know the persimmon?
 I talk about the maturity of human life.
 I think maturity is just like the process of ripening persimmon.
 On the tree it becomes red: it’s ready to eat.
 It’s become ready – it’s still hard, but it tastes good.
 And the second maturity is, if you leave the persimmon on the tree, it becomes very soft!
 That is a very nice taste; it is really perfectly sweet.
 That is the second stage of maturity. *[He chuckles.]*

-That is experiencing that, you know, your life reflected in the spiritual life, or spiritual mirror, so called ancient mirror, okay?
+That is experiencing your life reflected in the spiritual mirror, so-called ancient mirror, okay?
 Universe.
 And then we become...

 *[Tape change.]*